“Nearly perfect, the Apple Watch Series 5 is the best smartwatch you can wear right now.”

-You’d only consider another smartwatch if you have an Android phone and want a WearOS device for better integration.
-There’s a problem with that, however; WearOS is lightyears behind WatchOS.
+No. You’d only consider another smartwatch if you have an Android phone and want a WearOS device for better integration.
+There’s a problem with that, however; WearOS is light-years behind WatchOS.

 How long will it last?

 Three years, if not more.
 The Apple Watch Series 4 is a year old and going strong.
-If you own an Apple Watch Series 2 it will receive the latest software, so there’s no reason why the Series 5 shouldn’t be happy on your wrist until 2021 and beyond.
+If you own an Apple Watch Series 2, it will receive the latest software, so there’s no reason why the Series 5 shouldn’t be happy on your wrist for a very long time.